ska-telescope/observation-execution-tool/docs/src/architecture_backend_module_execution.rst

 .. note::
     Diagrams are embedded as SVG images.
 If the text is too small, please use your web browser to zoom in to the images, which should be magnified without losing detail.
+Alternatively open image in a new tab with right click + Open in a new tab.

 This view is a module view depicting the key components involved in script execution; that is, creating new Python processes that load a user script and run functions in that user script when requested.